Prenetics/engineering/README.md

 * AWS
 * Terraform

-## What do we expect from you as a Software Engineet at Prenetics
+## What would we expect from you as a Software Engineer at Prenetics

 We would expect that
 * You set a high bar for yourself and your team’s engineering skills